simpleinjector/Documentation/source/aspnetintegration.rst

         }
     }

 Notice how the `CustomMiddleware` class contains dependencies.
-Since the `CustomMiddleware` class is resolved from Simple Injector for each request.
+Because of this, the `CustomMiddleware` class is resolved from Simple Injector on each request.

-In contrast to what the official ASP.NET Core documentation `advises <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware#writing-middleware>`_, the `RequestDelegate` or `Func<Task> next` delegate can best be passed in using Method Injection (through the `Invoke` method), instead of by using Constructor Injection.
+In contrast to what the official ASP.NET Core documentation `advises <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware#writing-middleware>`_, the `RequestDelegate` or `Func<Task> next` delegate can best be passed in using **Method Injection** (through the `Invoke` method), instead of by using Constructor Injection.
 Reason for this is that this delegate is runtime data and runtime data should `not be passed in through the constructor <https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=99>`_.
 Moving it to the `Invoke` method makes it possible to reliably verify the application's DI configuration and it simplifies your configuration.

 Working with `IOption<T>`
 =========================